eramons/techblog/content/post/thinkpadw500.md

 Once the laptop was whole again:

- * Coreboot and seebios were working correctly
- * Seebios automatically detected the existing windows installation on the hard disk
+ * Seebios automatically detected and listed the existing windows installation on the hard disk
- * All overheating problems were gone!
-Either the cleaning of the fan or the new thermal grease or coreboot itself make the machine work better than it did before :)
+ * The overheating issue was gone: probably due to the cleaning of the fan and to the replaceent of the thermal grease

 ## 6. Linux

 ### 6.1.
 Re-partition

-This Lenovo W500 has 300 GB disk space, more than enough to keep the existing Windows 7 installation and to install Ubuntu alongside it, after re-sizing the existing partition (to 150G) and creating a new one (150 GB).
+This Lenovo W500 has 300 GB disk space, more than enough to keep the existing windows installation and to install Ubuntu alongside it.
+Run gparted or fdisk on the live ubuntu to do the partitioning:

+ * Resize the existing NTFS partition from 300 GB to 150 GB
+ * Create a new EXT4 partition on the free space
+ * Don't touch the boot partition

 ### 6.2.
 Ubuntu

-Boot from USB and install Ubuntu LTS on the new partition, following the installer instructions.
+Still running the live ubuntu on the usb drive, select _Install Ubuntu_ and proceed with the installation on the new partition following the installer instructions.

 ## Links: